Dr. Allan Tsung, MD

 Phone: 412-692-2001 or Toll-free at 1-855-74-LIVER

-Allan Tsung, MD, FACS, holds the endowed Roberta G. Simmons Professorship and is the Vice Chair of Research for the Department of Surgery at the University of Pittsburgh School of Medicine.
-He serves as Co-Director of the UPMC Liver Cancer Center.
+Allan Tsung, MD, FACS, is Professor and Raizman-Haney Chair in the Department of Surgery, Division of Hepatobiliary & Pancreatic Surgery at the University of Pittsburgh School of Medicine.
+He serves as co-director of the UPMC Liver Cancer Center.
 His clinical interests center on the comprehensive care for all forms of liver, bile duct, and pancreas cancer.
 He is specialty-trained in liver and pancreatic surgery, with a focus on minimally invasive (laparoscopic and robotic) surgery.
 Dr. Tsung also co-leads the liver-directed therapy program utilizing hepatic artery chemoembolization and Yttrium 90 internal radiation for primary and metastatic liver cancers, bile duct cancers, and gallbladder carcinoma.

 Dr. Tsung earned his medical degree at the SUNY Health Science Center at Brooklyn College of Medicine.
 He completed his general surgical residency and a fellowship in hepatobiliary and pancreas surgery at the University of Pittsburgh School of Medicine.
 His primary research interests are directed toward hepatobiliary and pancreas cancer clinical trials and the role of the tumor micro-environment in the progression of these cancers.
 Dr. Tsung has active research grants from the Howard Hughes Medical Institute and the NIH, and is also the Principal Investigator on multiple clinical trials for liver cancer.
-He is a member of the Society of Surgical Oncology, the American Hepato-Pancreato-Biliary Association, the Society of University Surgeons, and the American Association for the Study of Liver Diseases.
-Dr. Tsung has authored more than 130 manuscripts and 21 book chapters.
+He is a member of the Society of Surgical Oncology and has authored more than 50 manuscripts and four book chapters.

 - Geller DA, Tsung A. Long-term outcomes and safety of laparoscopic liver resection surgery for hepatocellular carcinoma and metastatic colorectal cancer.
 J Hepatobiliary Pancreat Sci.
 2015; 22(10):728-30.